-The Charter School will take on a medical triage approach to screen student need, apply appropriate tiered instruction, monitor student achievement, and revise application of instruction as needed.
-STEM Academy educators will universally screen all students during the first month of the school year utilizing publisher assessments in language arts and mathematics that measure what students are required to learn at the end of the year.
-Throughout the year, teachers will use formative and summative assessments to identify strengths and deficiencies preventing students from achieving grade level expectations.
+The Charter School screens student need, applies appropriate tiered instruction, monitors student achievement, and revises application of instruction as needed.
+Educators screen all students during the first month of the school year utilizing NWEA MAP formative assessment tools and publisher assessments in language arts and mathematics that measure what students are required to learn at the end of the year.

-Based on the analysis of summative and formative assessments, targeted intervention and acceleration will be provided.
+Based on the analysis of summative and formative assessments throughout the year, targeted intervention and acceleration will be provided.
 Targeted instruction will be provided to students at their level and address student specific needs, focusing on skills needed to master grade level content in language arts, mathematics, and English language development.
-This accelerated instruction will take place during the instructional day and enable a wide range of services form general education teachers, special education teachers, support staff, and administration.
+This accelerated instruction will take place during the instructional day and enable a wide range of services from general education teachers, special education teachers, support staff, and administration.

-STEM Academy teachers and staff will implement data driven instructional practices to address the needs of the diverse learners.
+• Teachers and staff will implement data driven instructional practices to address the needs of the diverse learners.
 Examples include but are not limited to:

 Coordination of Services Team ("COST").
-This team consists of at least one administrator, special education teacher, and two general education teachers who will meet regularly to review formative and summative assessment data on students demonstrating deficiencies prior to a Student Study Team ("SST")
+This team consists of at least one administrator, special education teacher, and two general education teachers who will meet regularly to review formative and summative assessment data on students demonstrating deficiencies prior to a Student Success Team ("SST")